tkotmat/Game-GanomaPlatforms/README.md

-# Game-GanomaPlatforms (my first game) completed project
+# Game-GanomaPlatforms (my first game) completed project.
+Descriptions of the game "This project is a platformer game where the player needs to complete levels by overcoming various obstacles.
+The main mechanics of the game are not about jumping over traps, but about using camera controls and changing gravity using buttons.
+Thanks to these features the player will be able to find ways to complete the levels."